georgian-io/LLM-Finetuning-Toolkit/README.md

 |OpenAI GPT-3.5 | |:x: | | |
 |Google PaLM | |:x: | | |
 |Inflection Pi | |:x: | | |

+## Contributing

+If you would like to contribute to this project, we recommend following the "fork-and-pull" Git workflow.

+ 1. **Fork** the repo on GitHub
+ 2. **Clone** the project to your own machine
+ 3. **Commit** changes to your own branch
+ 4. **Push** your work back up to your fork
+ 5. Submit a **Pull request** so that we can review your changes

+NOTE: Be sure to merge the latest from "upstream" before making a pull request!

 ## Correspondence